-Most renters initially get locked into a one year lease, but there are other options available.
-Whether you’re fresh in the apartment hunting process or you’re weighing your options because your lease is about to expire, a month-to-month lease may be exactly what you need.
+Most renters tend to go for the year-long lease, but there are other term options available to choose from.
+Whether you’re in the apartment hunting process or weighing out your options because your lease is about to expire, a month-to-month lease may be exactly what you need.

-- Less legal responsibility: Once that one year lease is signed, you are legally bound to pay rent for all 12 months.
-A big advantage of signing a month-to-month lease is you aren’t subjected to hefty charges when you need to break your lease.
-You’ll likely save money going this direction rather than moving before your 12 month lease expires.
+Less Legal Responsibility: Once you have signed a fixed term lease on an apartment, you are legally bound to pay for all 12 months – or however many months are stated in the contract.
+A big advantage of a month-to-month lease is you are not subject to hefty charges when you decide to move out or break it.
+You will likely save money going this direction, rather than moving before the lease expires.

-- Rental rates are more expensive: Most landlords and property managers need their units to be occupied at all times.
-To make a short term lease worthwhile, they typically charge tenants more for monthly rent.
-You will overpay in rent if you decide to stick with a month-to-month lease over an extended period of time.
+Rates are More Expensive: Most landlords and property managers need their units to be occupied at all times.
+To make a short-term lease worthwhile, they typically will charge more for rent than with a long-term or fixed lease.
+You will spend more in the long-run if you stick with a month-to-month lease over an extended period of time.

-- Exposure to instability: Unfortunately, the benefit of flexibility also applies to your property manager or landlord.
+Exposure to Instability: Unfortunately, the benefit of flexibility also applies to property managers and landlords.
 Long-term contracts provide both parties protection for a longer period of time.
-In a month-to-month, you are vulnerable to rent being raised or having your lease terminated before you’re ready to move.
+In a month-to-month lease, you are more susceptible to increased rental rates or lease termination before you are ready to move.

-- Hard to find: Month-to-month leases are hard to find while apartment hunting, because property owners aren’t keen on paying advertising and holding costs associated with finding a new tenant.
-Essentially, they’re riskier and inconvenient for landlords, because there’s the risk of losing money if the apartment is not occupied quickly.
-However, most leases allow the tenant to convert to a month-to-month lease once the terms of the original lease has expired.
+Hard to Find: It’s hard to find month-to-month leases while apartment hunting, because managers aren’t keen on paying advertising costs associated with finding a new tenant.
+Essentially, they are riskier and inconvenient for landlords – because there is a risk of losing money if the apartment is not filled quickly.
+However, most leases allow the tenant to convert a month-to-month agreement once the term of the original lease has expired.